PattyHarris/FullStackWebDevelopment/Bootstrap/Readme-Bootstrap.md

 3. To invoke the modal, add a data-toggle="modal" and a data-target=".kf-modal-lg" - we'll repeat this for the remaining buttons in the bottom of the 3rd section.

 Note that here we're using a data-target=class - Bootstrap allows for an ID or a class in the data-target.
+Either way, the data-target class or ID must exist.

 Also note the name - kf-modal-lg - Bootstrap uses the "modal-lg" as an indicator that it's a large modal.